Manager – Craig Hill Training Services – VET and TESOL Consultancy Services

 After four years working there, he again travelled Australia, then returned to Goulburn where he became Chairman and Coordinator of the local Red Cross.
 He also organised the formation of a local branch of Australians For Reconciliation, of which he became Chairman, and the city’s representative at the Canberra Reconciliation Council.
 He had a weekly column in the Goulburn Post about the Reconciliation matters in the district.

-Craig moved to the Aboriginal Community of Woorabinda, in Central Queensland, where he worked as Deputy Headmaster and TAFE Program Coordinator at Wadja Wadja Aboriginal High School.
+Craig moved to the Aboriginal Community of Woorabinda, in Central Queensland, where he worked as Director of Studies (TAFE) at Wadja Wadja Aboriginal High School.
 During this time, he developed a literacy and numeracy program, incorporating vocational education and arts skills.
 This program was later accepted by the Queensland government as an alternative to community service for minor offenders.

 After a year in Rockhampton which included working with Aboriginal street kids, he was appointed manager of the Mrangalli Aboriginal Corporation.
 Here, he helped develop new training programs and restructured the corporation’s industries to allow more control by the employees.